by Gregory James

 But this series of essays isn’t really about the failure of the US to uphold it’s founding ideals, nor is it an attempt to expound the problems caused as a result, or the solutions to those problems.
 I know it may seem that way with just a quick read through Part I and Part II, and what you have read here so far, but if I may rouse the reader to take a closer look, to contemplate the hard ground of what I’m getting at, you will see that what I am really saying is that our problems (not just the big ones; not just the impending global nightmare we face) essentially stem from our inability to distinguish Truth from our ideas — even our very best ideas.
 This series is about our deeply embedded attachments to the ideas and ideals that provide comfort and solace in an otherwise uncertain, unfamiliar, and thereby, disagreeable reality — enabling us to ignore the most obvious, underlying constructs of our Reality (including, but certainly not limited to, our unalienable Right to Liberty, Equality and Happiness).
 It’s about peeling back the felicitous yet fundamentally untrue veil disguising who we really are.
 As such, I am not here to present you with “new” or “better” ideas to worship and identify with; I am here to burst your bubble, to show you why the ideas are unreliable to begin with — always have been, always will be.

-What do I mean?
-Well, observe that all we have to do to have peace and harmony on Earth is to agree with each other.
+Observe that all we have to do to have peace and harmony on Earth is to agree with each other.
 If we can only agree, we’ll be just fine!

 Now I’ve got you laughing good and hard, right?
 You see?
 We can’t agree with one another because we all have different ideas of how things should be — irrespective of how they actually are.
 The world is what it is; Truth IS what it IS; it’s just our ideas about the world and about Truth that are different.
 Unless we all have exactly the same idea, we can’t seem to coincide in thought.
 We can agree that up is up and down is down; that the sky is blue and the grass is green, but get anymore complex than that and worlds collide.
 We could fill the heavens with the breath wasted on the senseless bickering originating from differing opinions both vast and subtle.
 Even folks who basically believe the same thing can’t see eye to eye on grounds as trivial as rudimentary semantics or who’s interpretation ought to be considered “official”.
 Observe, for example, that there are roughly 38-thousand different denominations of Christianity — one idea, 38-thousand “official” ways of seeing it.